na-na-hi/renget/archive/ate-incarnation-status.md

 When imitating a specific person, their mannerisms, accent, habits, and language of origin become natural to you.

->Whisper of Temptation (5):
+>Whisper of Temptation (6):
 While in effect, individuals sustain permanent losses to their capacity for delayed gratification and impulse control, becoming more severe the longer they hear your voice.
 Recordings are sufficient for this effect.
 It is possible to lower the inhibitions of specific impulses.
 However, the more specific your restrictions, the longer it takes for your authority to take hold, and the more likely it is for your <Whispers> to not have any effect at all.
 (25 divinity/level per hour).
+It is also possible to use this authority with nonverbal sounds, such as breaths, footsteps, or clapping.

 It is possible to implant not only specific desires, but specific directives through your voice.
 However, as before, the more specific the command and the less in line with the desires of the target, the more exposure is necessary to bring about the desired effect